blazic016/KSoundLingo/README.md

 That is the reason why not presneted in category *(.josn file)* field like: `level, enabled, isword`.
 Every category have translation for every defined language.

+# WHAT TO DO NEXT?
+1) poravnati output .json fajl pri konverziji md2json i xlsx2json
+2)